gulpjs/vinyl/README.md

 ```

 ### dirname
 Gets and sets path.dirname for the file path.
+Will always be normalized and remove a trailing separator.

 Example: